hughpearse/hughpearse.github.io.admin/source/_posts/Simple-Linear-Regression-of-EDGAR-Data-Cloudera-KNIME.md

 ![scatterplot](/images/pasted-31.png)

-When there are several points in a dataset a modified version of the standard line equation formula can be used, where the slope and intercept are estimated using a calculation.
-The formula for simple linear regression is as follows:
+When there are several points in a dataset a modified version of the standard line equation can be used, where the slope and intercept are estimated using a calculation.
+The equation for simple linear regression is as follows:

 ![linear regression equation](/images/pasted-32.png)
 - y is the dependent variable or predicted result